shahrjoo/my_crypto/README.md

 my_crypto gets your passwords and connection strings or any other text that you use often in your code and store them in your local machine.
-By using my_crypto, you can avoid hardcoding passwords, connections strings and other important information on your source code when you are implementing or validating your code.
+By using my_crypto, you can avoid hardcoding passwords, connection strings and other important information on your source code when you are implementing or validating your code.
 Instead of hardcoding, you can use get_crypto() functions in your code.

-you can use my_crypto in a local git repository or local folder.
-It will store whatever you want as a pair of key and value.
-It stores them on your local machine and retreive them whenever you want.
+You can use my_crypto in a local git repository or local folder.
+It will store whatever you want as a pair of key and value. my_crypto stores the data on your local machine and retreive them whenever you want.
 I would appreciate your comments.